johnhringiv/Turntable-HA/ReadMe.md

 This code is unlikely to be of direct use to anyone else but serves as a reference for similar projects.

 ## Implementation
 The TT and PreAMP are connected to Shelly smart plugs with power monitoring.
 The receiver is a Denon AVR connected to the network.
 Devices are controlled and monitored using HTTP requests.
+Additional connectivity on the Shelly devices (Access Point, Cloud, MQTT, Bluetooth) is disabled for security and congestion reasons.

+The Python script monitors the state of the TT plug and configures the other devices accordingly.

 ## Running the Program